 - Agriculture Sector

 - Business Sector

 - Department of Defense

 - Education (K12, State, Local College) Sector

 - Healthcare Sector

 - Hospitality Sector

 - Public Transportation Riders

-• Social Services / Government Sector
+- Social Services / Government Sector

 Using the same App-based survey as described in section 2.4, MST was able to conduct surveys of community members broadly representing organizations of the economic sectors mentioned above.
-This Community Survey garnered eighty-two responses and revealed:
+This Community Survey garnered 82 responses and revealed:

-- 55% had no opinion about buses being disinfected often and safe to ride during the COVID-19 pandemic. - Most respondents were connected daily to online news (76%), radio (60%), cable/broadcast television (57%), social media (64%), and/or streaming services (56%). - 90% employed full time. - If they were furloughed due to COVID-19, 43% said that they expected to return to work within a month.
+- 55% had no opinion about buses being disinfected often and safe to ride during the COVID-19 pandemic. - Connected daily to online news, broadcast news, social media and/or streaming services. - 90% employed full time. - If they were furloughed due to COVID-19, 43% said that they expected to return to work within a month.